The Importance of Reunions: High School, Family, and Friends

 High school reunions tend to bring up old memories, some of which may be unpleasant—like seeing the “mean girls” who used to make fun of you or the girl who turned you down when you asked her to the prom.

-People may also be reluctant to go their high school reunion because of feeling embarrassed about their physical appearance or insecurity about their lack of achievements since graduation.
+People may also be reluctant to go to their high school reunion because of feeling embarrassed about their physical appearance or insecurity about their lack of achievements since graduation.
 The idea that individuals will be compared now to their adolescent self or their grown classmates may carry the risk for regretting how their life turned out.

 On the other hand, high school reunions can be eye-opening.
 We usually develop wisdom and maturity as we age.
 Encountering our former classmates and recalling old memories, good and bad, may help us gain better insight into who we are now and how we got here.